addei/LinuxEmbeddedProjects/virtRasp/README.md

 ## Summary

-Software development for the specific device can be tedious, especially when you don't own the hardware or project is too heavy/large to compile on it.
+Software development for the specific device can be tedious, especially when you don't own the hardware.
 One convenient solution is to use virtual machine for this job.
 This means the user must set up a virtual environment, configure the virtual machine and install build tools on it.
 In this guide I detail the process of installation and configuration of such a virtual device.
 ___
 ## Requirements
 + OpenSUSE Tumbleweed